kayween/kayween.github.io/_blogs/multivariate-gaussian-probability.md

 =
 \Eb_{\xv \sim p(\xv)}\left[\prod_{i=1}^{d} \Big(\Phi(\tilde u_i) - \Phi(\tilde v_i)\Big) \right],
 \\]
+where the right hand side is readily estimated by Monte Carlo samples.

 ## Discussion
 For instance,

-where the right hand side is readily estimated by Monte Carlo samples.
+We have not covered the case where the matrix \\(\Av\\) has more rows than columns, i.e., a tall matrix.
+As far as I know, dealing with general matrices is hard, which has to rely on Markov chain Monte Carlo methods and sophisticated numerical integration methods.

 ### **Exercises**